-If no candidate for an elective office receives a majority of the votes cast for that position in the regular or special election, a runoff election shall be held between the two (2) candidates who received the greatest number of votes.
-Such runoff election shall be held in accordance with State election laws.
-The candidate receiving the highest number of votes cast for the office in the runoff election shall be declared elected and if the runoff results in a tie vote, the tie shall be broken in a manner that is not inconsistent with the Texas Election Code, or by lot or chance as agreed by and between the candidates.
+If no candidate for an elective office receives a majority of the votes cast for that position in the regular or special election, a run-off election shall be held between the two (2) candidates who received the greatest number of votes.
+Such run-off election shall be held in accordance with State election laws on the third Saturday following the election.
+The candidate receiving the highest number of votes cast for the office in the run-off election shall be declared elected and if the run-off results in a tie vote, the tie shall be broken in a manner that is not inconsistent with the Texas Election Code, or by lot or chance as agreed by and between the candidates.